-- 1. Formal entrances which involve dance, technical skills, and all traditions/chants are not permitted.
-Dancers should enter the performance area in a timely fashion.
-Teams have 30 seconds from the team's introduction to start the routine.
-If a team exceeds this time limit, a penalty will be assessed. - 2.
-All staging, backdrops, special effects, or any items that may damage or otherwise alter the performance floor or environment are prohibited (water, powder, glitter, fire, sliding oil, etc). - 3.
+- 1. All staging, backdrops, special effects, or any items that may damage or otherwise alter the performance floor or environment are prohibited (water, powder, glitter, fire, sliding oil, etc). - 2.
+The center will be marked on all performance surfaces.
 Center markers will not be allowed.
-This includes but is not limited to-stuffed animals, toys, alternate dancers, etc. - 4.
-All performers (unless injured) must remain within the performance area throughout the entire routine.
+This includes but is not limited to- stuffed animals, toys, alternate dancers, etc. Teams are prohibited from bringing any non-used props to the performance area. - 3.
+All performers (unless injured or sick) must remain within the performance area throughout the entire routine.
 Dancers can only enter the performance area through the designated entry at the beginning of the routine and exit at the designated exit at the end of the routine.
-Athletes will not be penalized for leaving the performance surface but must stay within the performance area throughout the duration of the routine. - 5.
-Time limit is as follows:
+Athletes will not be penalized for leaving the performance surface but must stay within the performance area throughout the duration of the routine.